XRPLBounties/Proposals/open_bounties/0119 Frontend POAP Web APP.md

 1. **Event Creation**: Enable event organizers to create and manage events within the web app.
 2. **NFT Distribution**: Utilize XLS-20 NFTs on XRPL and the backend [Proof of Attendance Infrastructure](https://github.com/XRPLBounties/Proof-of-Attendance) to distribute NFTs to attendees that meet the organizer's criteria for rewards or recognition.
 3. **Attendance Tracking**: Allow event organizers to monitor long-term participation records of developers and enthusiasts, rewarding them for loyalty and granting access to additional resources.
-4. **Identity Verification**: Collect names and emails to verify user identity and associate a wallet with an identity without requiring full KYC procedures.
-5. **XUMM Integration**: Incorporate XUMM wallet functionality for secure and user-friendly XRPL interactions.
+4. **XUMM Integration**: Incorporate XUMM wallet functionality for secure and user-friendly XRPL interactions.

 ## Benefits